Help B, a homeless disabled woman who has fled violence

 Her plan had been to seek a couple of months’ rest and recuperation in Brighton, while the official complaints against the HA were resolved and they found her another flat she could move into permanently.

-But neither of those things have happened yet, the fight has continued to drag on, and she has recently had to escalate her complaint to the Housing Ombudsman due to the HA stopping responding to her complaints altogether.
+But neither of those things have happened yet, the fight has continued to drag on, and she has recently had to escalate her complaint to the Housing Ombudsman due to the HA dismissing her complaints.

-She’s had to move house 7 times in that year, sustaining ever more serious injuries in the process, all while continuing to try to hold the HA to account, and existing in an increasingly debilitating state of panic and trauma from not knowing where she will be living from one month to the next or how much longer she can actually survive through this ordeal.
+She's had to move house 7 times since being in Brighton, sustaining ever more serious injuries in the process, all while continuing to try to hold the HA to account, and existing in an increasingly debilitating state of panic and trauma from not knowing where she will be living from one month to the next or how much longer she can actually survive through this ordeal.

 It feels like it will never end.
 It’s really frightening to witness, and I can only imagine how it is from the inside.